tatmanblue/ironbar/README.md

 The remaining nodes will be responsible for blockchain management:  creating new chains, validating , and distributed storage of chains (distributed block chain ledger).

-When a new block is created, the bootnode will randomly assign creation to some nodes and randomly assign validation to some nodes.
+When a new block is created, the bootnode will assign validation to all nodes.

 When there is only 1 node, the bootnode handles it all and there is no distributed block chain ledger.